writethedocs/www/docs/conf/portland/2025/writing-day.md

 If you have a project, we encourage you to submit it before the conference!
 This is a great way to build momentum and get other attendees excited to participate in your project.
 We’ll open project submissions in February/March.
 As usual, day-of projects are always welcome too - you'll have the option to sign up onsite and announce it during Writing Day.

-**There are two ways to participate in Writing Day:**
+## How to participate in Writing Day:

-- Project Lead: You bring an idea, content, or OSS project to work on with contributors.
+- **Project Lead:** You bring an idea, content, or OSS project to work on with contributors.
-- Contributors: You are looking to contribute to various hosted projects.
+- **Contributors:** You are looking to contribute to various hosted projects.

 **Here are examples of projects that you might see at the conference:**